-GB's Shanahan wins European swimming silver
+Shanahan's silver among three GB European medals

 Olympic gold medallist Freya Anderson claimed GB's third medal in Rome with a bronze in the 100m freestyle.

+Medi Harris, James Wilby, Jacob Peters and Anna Hopkin touched home behind the Netherlands in first and Italy in second.

+"I didn't expect to come in and get a medal," Shanahan said.
+"I knew I had a chance, but to come away with a silver is amazing."

-It was the 21-year-old's second, having helped GB to silver in the 4x200m freestyle relay on the opening night.
+Anderson's bronze was the 21-year-old's second medal of the championships, having helped GB to silver in the 4x200m freestyle relay on the opening night.

 A winner of four Commonwealth medals in Birmingham, Anderson was again denied by the Netherlands' Marrit Steenbergen, who edged her out on the last leg on Thursday, while Charlotte Bonnet claimed silver by one hundredth of a second.